 “I” Statement | “I feel frustrated when the trash isn’t taken out because I value a clean living space.” |

-By using “I” statements, you are taking responsibility for your own feelings and perspective, while also expressing how certain actions or behaviors affect you.
+Using “I” statements, you take responsibility for your feelings and perspective while expressing how certain actions or behaviors affect you.
 This approach allows for open communication without causing defensiveness in your partner.
-Remember that effective communication techniques involve active listening and empathy towards each other’s perspectives.
-By practising these skills, you can rebuild communication bridges in your relationship and strengthen your bond with your loved one.
+Remember that effective communication techniques involve active listening and empathy toward each other’s perspectives.

 Find Common Ground